khaulanauman/calculator/README.md

-A calculator using HTML, CSS AND Javs Script.
+A calculator using HTML, CSS AND Java Script.